OXID-eSales/module-template/README.md

 ```bash
  composer require oxid-esales/module-template
 ```
-and activate via commandline (`./vendor/bin/oe-console` if shop was installed from metapackage, `./bin/oe-console` otherwise) or in shop admin.
+and activate via commandline
 ```bash
 ./vendor/bin/oe-console oe:module:activate oe_moduletemplate
 ```
+(`./vendor/bin/oe-console` if shop was installed from metapackage, `./bin/oe-console` otherwise) or in shop admin.

 ### Use as base for own module

 In case you'd like to use this module as a template for your own module, please create a new git repository (`myvendor/mymodule`) using `OXID-eSales/module-template` as a template repository.
-You will end up with all the nice content from the original module template with (you can chose to take all branches) with all commits squashed into your initial commit.
+You will end up with all the nice content from the original module template (you can chose to take all branches) with all commits squashed into one initial commit.

-Now please clone this repositpry locally:
+Now please clone this repository locally:
 ```bash
 git clone https://github.com/myvendor/mymodule.git
 ```